ECT261 Practice Test II

 e) None of the above

-11. What type of oscillator is pictured above?
+10. What is the operating frequency of the oscillator pictured above?

 12. What type of oscillator is pictured above?